SeqWare/seqware/seqware-distribution/docs/site/content/docs/webservice-api/metadata/libraries.md

 ### Input

-You can provide a list of library swas to dislay.
+You can provide a list of library swas to display.

 <pre class="highlight"><code class="language-javascript">
 182467,186014,25877